Help with compliance and regulation

-In Australia, Customs is responsible for controlling the movement of goods into and out of Australia.
+In Australia, the Department of Immigration and Border Protection is responsible for controlling the movement of goods into and out of Australia.
 A range of items are classified as prohibited or restricted and Customs maintains separate listings that apply to imports and exports.
 Your imports and exports may be subject to taxation, duties, or other charges.
 You should also make sure your activities comply with any other countries that your goods move through in addition to the originating or receiving country.

-For more information about importing or exporting goods visit the Customs Australia website .
+For more information about importing or exporting goods visit the Australian Department of Immigration and Border Protection website .

 If part of your business is conducted overseas, there may be tax impacts.
 This includes foreign investment arrangements, and the use of agents, sales outlets or branches based in countries other than Australia.
 You should also check the GST collection implications of your overseas activities.